TIBCOSoftware/snappydata/docs/kubernetes.md

 `kubectl get svc --namespace=snappy`</br>
 The output displays the external IP address of the **snappydata-locator-public** services  and the port number for external connections as shown in the following image:![Snappy-Leader-Service](./Images/services_Locator_Public.png)

-2. Launch Snappy Shell and then create tables and execute queries. </br>Following is an example of executing queries using Snappy Shell.
+2. Launch Snappy shell and then create tables and execute queries. </br>Following is an example of executing queries using Snappy shell.

 ```
-# Connect to Snappy Shell
+# Connect to snappy-shell
  bin/snappy
  snappy> connect client '104.198.47.162:1527';